resel143/practiceform/README.md

 # practiceform
-Just for practice made a form with MERN
+Just for practice made with MERN